rstudio/blastula/README.md

 <img src="inst/graphics/blastula_diagram.png">

 Sometimes we need to send out email messages based on the results of automated analysis processes.
 For these such instances, let's endeavor to send out some pretty-nice-looking HTML email messages.
 The **blastula** package makes it easy to send out HTML emails that are a little bit easier on the eyes.
-As an added bonus we can take advantage both **markdown** and **R** code when composing our email text.
+As an added bonus we can take advantage of both **markdown** and **R** code when composing our email text.
 The best way to demonstrate this is to just show an example workflow...

 ### Sending an email message